mbloch/mapshaper/docs/development/raster-geotiff-support.md

 - External masks.
 - Complex nodata styling beyond simple alpha handling.
 - Automatic contrast/stretch based on sidecar statistics.
-- Reprojection or warping during import or rendering.
+- Reprojection or warping during import.
+Reprojection is handled later by display preview generation or by the `-proj` command.

 Unsupported cases should fail with clear messages when possible.
 Silent misrendering is worse than a visible limitation.